-28.4 LEAVE OF ABSENCE
+27.5 ACADEMIC LEAVE OF ABSENCE

-If health or other unforeseen circumstances make it impossible for you to continue your studies, please contact the Registrar for a leave of absence.
+If health or other unforeseen circumstances make it impossible for you to continue your studies for six months or more, please contact the Registrar for a leave of absence.
 No charge will be added, and it will extend the duration of completing your degree.
 The granting of a leave of absence indicates a continuing relationship with the University and allows students to resume studies at a specific time without reapplying for admission to the University.
-A personal leave of absence does not exceed two semesters in length, a military service leave is for the duration of the assignment on active duty, and a study leave of absence does not exceed four semesters in length.
+A personal leave of absence does not exceed two semesters in length, a military service leave is for the duration of the assignment on active duty, and a study leave of absence does n ot exceed four semesters in length.

-Types and Regulations of a Leave of Absence
+27.6 Types and Regulations of a Leave of Absence

 - 1. Personal Leave: for students who plan to take leave for one or a maximum of two semesters for personal reasons (health, financial, work-related, etc.). - 2.
-Military Service Leave: for students who are called to active duty with the Military.
+Military Service Leave: for students who ar e called to active duty with the Military.
 Students may leave for the duration of their military assignment in active duty. - 3.
-Study Leave: for students who are planning to take specialized preapproved courses at another accredited institution to supplement their studies or satisfy other academic requirements of Agora University.
-The duration of this leave of absence is determined and preapproved by the Dean and cannot exceed two semesters for a master's program and cannot exceed four semesters for the doctoral program.
+Study Leave: for students who are planning to take specialized pre-approved courses at another accredited institution to supplement their studies or satisfy other academic requirements of Agora University.
+The duration of this leave of absence is determined and pre-approved by the Dean and cannot exceed two semesters for a master's program and cannot exceed four semesters for the doctoral program.

-28.5 ACADEMIC PROBATION
+27.7 ACADEMIC PROBATION